 Cromartie High School has a sequence in which the boys are swapping stories of how "bad" they are.
 Most of them are also in this category, but Kamiyama's story is the one that leaves everyone shocked; when made to work on a "most dominos toppled" world record project, he placed a bit of adhesive on the second-to-last domino.

 In Scott Pilgrim vs. The World, the "Vegan Police" treat vegans who don't adhere to a vegan diet as criminals.
-Of course, since veganism gives you superpowers, it seems reasonable to take it seriously.
+Since veganism gives you superpowers, it seems reasonable to take it seriously.

 While she was callous to them, all of Ramona's ex-boyfriends unite to destroy all her subsequent boyfriends and ruin her romantic life.

 Max Und Moritz by Wilhelm Busch: Killing her chickens was mean, but the widow reacts in a way you could think they had killed her children.

 A type 4 example appears in The Flash, in a flashback to the exploits of 1930s Knight Templar the Clipper.
 At one point he rescues a family from a burglar and then starts handing out punishments for their "crimes"—right on down to the boy who accidentally broke another child's toy.
 The punishment is to have all of his toys set on fire.

 Boy: Even Pooky?
 The Clipper: Of course Pooky!
 Pooky is the stigmata of your evil!

 A Spike (IDW) comic has Spike say Drusilla's cheating on her lovers is worse than her being a soulless killer.
 Beck doesn't agree.